stripe-archive/falconer/README.md

 # Falconer

-Falconer is a demonstration of a tracing span collector and RPC service.
+Falconer is a demonstration of a tracing span collector, buffer and RPC service.
 It collects and stores spans for a limited amount of time whilst allowing searches of current spans, streaming of incoming spans and retrieval of entire traces.

-It is intended to provide a shared-nothing, horizontally scaleable cluster wherein millions of spans per-second may be written and searched.
-A currently non-existent aggregator could act as a convenience service for
+It is intended to provide an unsampled, shared-nothing, horizontally scaleable cluster wherein millions of spans per second may be written and searched.

+# Future Direction

+* Improved data structures and algorithms for more efficient operation
+* Programmatic sampling for writing to storage
+* Programmatic aggregation for high level metrics from unsampled spans

 ## Architecture